-- Algebra 1A & 1B, Algebra I or Algebra I Honors; - Pre-assessment (for incoming freshmen) and Department Placement
+- Algebra 1A & 1B, Algebra 1 or Algebra 1 Honors; AND - Placement Test (for incoming freshmen only) and Departmental Approval

 Students will examine shapes from zero-dimensions (the point) to three-dimensions (a polyhedron).
 Students will develop skills in solving practical geometric problems with an emphasis on logical reasoning.
 Major topics explored include: analyzing characteristics of properties of one, two, and three dimensional geometric objects, analyzing line and angle relationships, the difference between inductive and deductive logic, proving lines are parallel or perpendicular, proving triangles are congruent, exploring properties of triangles and quadrilaterals, using similarity and congruence to compare polygons and solve geometric problems, analyzing line and angle relationships, using coordinate geometry to analyze transformations, and exploring properties of circles.